-While Deming tends to be thought of primarily as a statistician concerned with reducing process variation, he understood full well that the great variable in any process is human behavior.
+While Deming tends to be thought of primarily as a statistician concerned with reducing process variation, he understood full well that the great variable in any process is human b variable in any process is human behavior.
 We all make decisions based upon our best prediction of the outcome, but when human behavior is inconsistent, there is no way to accurately predict.
 And the key to consistent behavior is integrity which produces trustworthiness which earns trust-trust in the sense that people will act for the right reasons, exercise common sense, exhibit sound judgment, and respect one another.